epicdragon44/qreator/README.md

-# qreator
+# Qreator
-Opensource Java and Swing based program to attach a QR code to a PDF document
+## Opensource Java and Swing based program to attach a QR code to a PDF document